If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

 Really, each animal gets into an equal amount of trouble as the other two.
 The difference is how we deal with and discipline each pet.

-Scout on the other hand is petite and quiet.
+Scout on the other hand is petite and quiet (he’s pictured at the bottom of this post).
 Because of this, he gets away with a lot more than Beamer.
 Scout is just so dang cute.
 If I catch Scout drinking from the kitchen sink, he might get picked up and set on the ground.
 If I catch Beamer doing the same thing, he gets shoved from the counter if he’s lucky enough not to get sprayed with water.

 I will be the first person to point out that owners of Yorkies, Chihuahuas and min pins need to step it up a notch and discipline their dogs.
 Yet, my 8-pound cat gets away with a lot more than a certain Garfield I know.
 Maybe I need to rethink my actions.